Accredited by ACCREDITAT

 Master of Arts in Teaching English to Speakers of Other Languages (TESOL), which is a relatively new degree in the field of applied linguistics, is becoming very popular among employers in the USA and abroad.
 It usually combines both TESL and TEFL and puts the speaker of other languages in the center of the teaching philosophy, thus determining the focus of the linguistics, methodology, and research courses offered by MA TESOL programs.

 The courses identified as core must be taken.
 Core courses are 7.5 ECTS/3US (with the exception of ESL504, which is 10ECTS).
-Choose any one 10ECTS/4US elective course, or two 5ECTS/2US elective courses from the list below.
+Choose ESL510A or ESL510B (20ECTS each one) as your final course.

 ESL503 presents an introduction to and a critique of current and traditional methodologies of teaching English to speakers of other languages.
 Participants will study the rationale behind each method in terms of language learning and classroom application.